Denise Peters

 Peters was a Class 4A region winner in the Bryant-Jordan Scholar-Athlete program and graduated as salutatorian of her class.

 She attended the University of Alabama-Birmingham on a full academic scholarship and played collegiate soccer as a walk-on.
-Peters was second team all-conference as a sophomore and first team as a senior.
+Peters was second-team all-conference as a sophomore and first team as a senior.
 She led the Blazers in goals both seasons.